Jointly Modeling Hierarchical and Horizontal Features for Relational Triple Extraction: Entity-enhanced Dual Tagging Model

 \subsection{Multi-task Objective Function}

-In our work, both EE and JE tasks are treated as sequence tagging problems with an identical structure.
-The two tasks hold the same form of objective function:
+Since the EE and TE tasks are formulated as two aligned sequence labeling problems, both of them hold the same form of objective function:

 where $|D|$ is the size of training set, $L_j$ is the length of sentence $s_j$, $G_t$ is the gold standard tag of t-th word $\text{x}_t$ in $s_j$, and $p(y_t^{G_t}|s_j,\theta)$ is the probability of assigning $G_t$ to $\text{x}_t$, which is defined in Equation~\ref{formula:prob}.
-The final multi-task objective function is defined as follows:
+The final multi-task objective function of the dual tagging framework is defined as follows:

-We train the model by maximizing the log likelihood $J(\theta)$ through stochastic gradient descent over shuffled mini-batches and the optimization algorithm is RMSprop proposed by \citep{tieleman2012Lecture}.
+where $\alpha \in (0, 1)$ is the bias hyper-parameter.
+We train the model by maximizing the log likelihood $J(\theta)$ through stochastic gradient descent over shuffled mini-batches and the optimization algorithm is RMSprop~\cite{tieleman2012Lecture}.